Why Do Insurers Deny Long-Term Disability Claims?

 - Missed deadlines: Long-term disability claims have many strict deadlines, especially when governed by ERISA.
 If even just one deadline is missed, it can result in a denial of benefits.
 Therefore, it is important to make sure everything is submitted in a timely manner.

 - Lack of documentation: In some cases, insurers will accuse disabled employees of not providing enough “objective evidence.”
 In other cases, insurers may allege that the claimant’s symptoms were self-reported and not corroborated by medical evidence.
+Still, they may say that the claimant’s medical records do not prove that they meet their policy’s definition of disability.

 Can an ERISA Attorney Deal with My Insurance Company for Me?